i Legislation, policy and practices

-Until recently, transactions reviewed on this basis have tended to be defence mergers with public security concerns being dealt with through a range of undertakings negotiated or proposed by the MOD, including the maintenance of strategic capabilities within the United Kingdom and the protection of classified information and technology.60
+Transactions reviewed on the basis of national security have tended to be defence mergers with public security concerns being dealt with through a range of undertakings negotiated or proposed by the MOD, including the maintenance of strategic capabilities within the United Kingdom and the protection of classified information and technology.56

 Media plurality and broadcasting standards